 Engagement and feedback during the community consultation was considered by Council staff and as a result the project scope was expanded to include more heritage significant items and aspects which were identified by the community.
 As a result of the additional work it was necessary to extend the proposed timeline for the report to be completed from the 24th December, 2018 to 29th January, 2019.
 As such, Council received the amended draft report which has been provided under separate cover for the consideration of Council.

 The heritage study meets the requirements of the project scope and provides recommendations that will inform the urban designer once a consultant has been engaged.
 Council is now required to place the Draft Wallendbeen Strategic Heritage Study on public exhibition for 14 days commencing 27th February, 2019 and concluding 13th March, 2019.

-The document will be available to view at Council’s Administration Centres in Cootamundra and Gundagai and available here.
+The document is available to view at Council’s Administration Centres in Cootamundra and Gundagai and available by clicking on link below